6 Ways to Get to Salem Haunted Happenings

 Boston Harbor Cruises operates the Salem Ferry out of Boston’s Long Wharf (near the New England Aquarium).
 The ferry arrives in Salem at 10 Blaney Street, just a short walk to The House of the Seven Gables and Salem Maritime National Historic Site.
 It takes just under an hour to get from Boston to Salem on the water, and the trip offers scenic views of local coastlines along the way.
 (And if you find yourself with some extra time before your return ferry, stay on Blaney Street and relax with a beer or a signature cocktail at The Landing!)

-We recommend using public transportation to get to Salem Haunted Happenings, especially on busy October weekends and Halloween night, but if you prefer to drive there are garages, lots, and metered on-street parking around town.
+We recommend using public transportation or the FREE Parking Shuttle (closed for 2020) to get to Salem Haunted Happenings, especially on busy October weekends and Halloween night, but if you prefer to drive there are garages, lots, and metered on-street parking around town.
 The Museum Place Garage at 1 New Liberty Street is centrally located across the street from the Salem Regional Visitor Center and the Peabody Essex Museum and the Congress Street Garage is located close to Salem Maritime National Historic Site, and the restaurants and shops along Derby Street and Pickering Wharf.
 Additional garages and lots are also available, and detailed parking information is available here.

 If you decide to drive…